AHassan-Law/Attorney-at-law/README.md

 <tbody>

 <p style="font-size:20px">!
-The attorneys at our office have more than a decade of experience representing clients in IRS audits, Tax issues and all immigration matters We represent clients throughout the United States using the latest legal remote communication technology.
+The attorneys at our office have more than a decade of vast experience and expertise in representing clients in IRS audits, Tax issues and all immigration matters.
+We represent clients throughout the United States using the latest legal remote communication technology.
 </p>

   <h2> Practise Areas</h2>